What Is COVID-19?

 I Have COVID-19 Symptoms.
 What Do I Do?

 If you have symptoms of COVID-19, please call us first at 316-691-0249.
 Do not walk-in, we will screen you over the phone first and walk-ins will not be allowed.
 Once you have been screened over the phone, you may be scheduled into our respiratory clinic to meet with a member of our respiratory team.
-Your provider may test you for COVID-19 and will provide you information and instructions on how to properly quarantine and address your symptoms.
+Your provider may have you take a Covid-19 test and will provide you information and instructions on how to properly quarantine and address your symptoms.
 If you are in an emergency, please call 9-1-1.

 No Symptoms of COVID-19?